 Camping is by advance permit only, permits must be obtained online at least 24 hours in advance.
 Permits CANNOT be obtained at the park, Jeffco Open Space Headquarters, or by phone.

 Shelter Reservations are available at Hiwan Heritage Park and Pine Valley Ranch Park.
 Reserving a shelter guarantees exclusive use for an event.

 Damage Deposits are paid in full at the time of rental permit application.
 Permit fees are payable if the reservation request is approved.
 Permit fees are non-refundable.
 No refunds will be given for inclement weather conditions.
 Damage deposits are refundable in whole or part contingent upon the condition of the shelter after the event.
-Loading and unloading of vehicles must be done from designated areas.
-Driving beyond the parking areas is strictly prohibited.
+Loading and unloading of vehicles must be done from designated parking areas.
+Driving beyond the designated parking areas is strictly prohibited.